mikepartelow/mikepartelow.github.io/README.md

   ]
 ```

-Then I followed [these instructions](https://microk8s.io/docs/registry-private) to get microk8s pulling from its own registry, but named as `registry.localdomain`.
+Then I followed [these instructions](https://microk8s.io/docs/registry-private) to get microk8s pulling from its own registry, using the name `registry.localdomain`.

 Now I can tag my images on my laptop, push them to my microk8s registry, and refer to them in Pulumi by the same tag I used to push.